 The City will determine how to compensate residents at the next City Council meeting.

 Weekly News Article

-March 23rd the Trap kids will be out celebrating at the St. Urho’s Celebration breakfast at the community center in Finlayson from 7 to 10 am.
-The Finlayson-Giese Sportsmen’s Club will be having a Gun Raffle for the Hinckley-Finlayson and Willow River Trap Teams on May 11th, 2019 at the Finlayson Municipal Liquor Store.
+The Finlayson-Giese Sportsmen’s Club will be having a Gun Raffle for the Willow River and Hinckley-Finlayson Trap Teams on May 11th, 2019 at the Finlayson Municipal Liquor Store.
 There will also be a Lions Club Meat Raffle that night from 4 to 6 pm.
 The Gun Raffle is after that.
-So, come on out and have some fun and support good causes.
+So come on out and have some fun and support the Trap Teams.